Best Place to Stay in Atlanta: Best Areas & Accommodation

 If you’re in a time crunch and need to find accommodation quickly, here are my top choices around the city:

 Budget—Comfort Inn Atlanta Downtown: If you want to be downtown and need an affordable place to stay, this is one of the best choices.
 It’s also right off I-85, so you can reach every part of Atlanta super quick.
-They have free breakfast and a large outdoor pool and it’s in a safe area.
+They have complimentary breakfast and a large outdoor pool in a safe area.

 Luxury—Four Seasons Hotel Atlanta: This is the place to be if you want luxury.
 It’s only a mile from the Atlanta Botanical Gardens and a 10-minute walk to Piedmont Park.
 All the rooms have marble bathrooms, private terraces, and whirlpool tubs.
 The lounge is super chic and has a large wine selection.